Pomoranca/JetLoremIpsum/README.md

 ### Navigate in main screen

 Use of Retrofit and `Jetpack Compose navigation`, combined with` Tab Layout`, `ViewModel`, `CoilImage`, `LazyColumn`, `Lottie` and `Pagination`.
 Loading is purposly delayed to show use of Lottie loading animation.
+Main screen has four tabs:

+- Feed
+- Favorites
+- Notifications
+- Settings

 ### Notifications/Favorites